pbcpraveen/pbcpraveen.github.io/_pages/resources.md

 redirect_from:
   - /resources
 ---
 Hi, here are some of the resources that I prepared.
-I hope they are usefull to you.
+I hope they are useful to you.

 # Image processing
 This [document](http://pbcpraveen.github.io/files/ImageProcessing.pdf) contains some basic intoduction to image processing